Affected by the Equifax breach? File a claim now.

 For cash payments, you can choose to get a check or debit card when you file your claim.
 It will be sent to your mailing address after final approval from the court.

 The public response to the settlement has been overwhelming.
-Millions of people have visited this site in just the first week.
-Because the total amount available for these alternative payments is $31 million, each person who takes the money option is going to get a very small amount.
+Because the total amount available for the alternative compensations is $31 million, each person who takes the money option is likely to get a very small amount.
 Nowhere near the $125 they could have gotten if there hadn’t been such an enormous number of claims filed.

 The free credit monitoring provides a much better value, and everyone whose information was exposed can take advantage of it.
 If your information was exposed in the data breach, and you file a valid claim before the deadline, you are guaranteed at least four years of free monitoring at all three credit bureaus (Equifax, Experian, and TransUnion) and $1,000,000 of identity theft insurance, among other benefits.
 The market value of this product is hundreds of dollars per year.